Miriam Peretz: Public speaking

 In 1998, Peretz's eldest son Uriel Peretz was killed during an ambush in South Lebanon.
 Shortly after his death, Peretz's husband Eliezer developed a serious illness and later died as well.
 In 2010, Peretz's second son Eliraz Peretz was killed in the March 2010 Israel–Gaza clashes.

 Following the deaths of her two eldest sons and her husband, Peretz became a public speaker on issues surrounding Zionism and coping with loss, lecturing the youth and Israel Defense Forces soldiers.
 In 2011, she released the book Shirat Miriam, which chronicles the story of her life.
 In 2014, Peretz was selected to light a torch at the celebration of Israel's 66th Independence Day.
 In 2016, she received an honorary doctorate from Bar-Ilan University.
 In 2018, Peretz received the Israel Prize for lifetime achievement, considered to be the highest cultural honor awarded by Israel.

 Politics

 In May 2021, Peretz announced that she would run for president of Israel in the 2021 election.
 Presidential candidates must secure the support of at least 10 members of the Knesset in order to run in the election, which Peretz did.
 She ended up losing the election to Isaac Herzog, 26–87.

 Personal life

 Peretz continues to reside in Giv'at Ze'ev.
-She currently serves as the head of a teacher education centre within the Society and Youth Dicrectorate at the Israeli Ministry of Education.
+She currently serves as the head of a teacher education centre within the Society and Youth Directorate at the Israeli Ministry of Education.